varnishcache/varnish-cache/doc/sphinx/reference/varnish-cli.rst

 the NL character.

-For your reference the sourcefile lib/libvarnish/cli_common.h contains the functions varnish code uses to read and write CLI response.
+For your reference the sourcefile lib/libvarnish/cli_common.h contains the functions Varnish code uses to read and write CLI response.

 .. _ref_psk_auth: